 1. Initial Program Application

-* A program director, who is a licensed veterinarian or a credentialed veterinary technician who is a graduate of an AVMA-accredited program must be in place at the time of the initial application for accreditation.
-The full-time equivalent licensed veterinarian and the full-time equivalent credentialed veterinary technician who is a graduate of an AVMA-accredited program must be on staff three (3) months prior to the enrollment of students to allow adequate time for curriculum development and course preparation.
+* A program director, who is a licensed veterinarian or a credentialed veterinary technician who is a graduate of an AVMA CVTEA-accredited program must be in place at the time of the initial application for accreditation.
+The full-time equivalent licensed veterinarian and the full-time equivalent credentialed veterinary technician who is a graduate of an AVMA CVTEA-accredited program must be on staff 3 months prior to the enrollment of students to allow adequate time for curriculum development and course preparation.

 2. Initial Review

 1. Programs due for re-accreditation are notified of a required site visit approximately one year in advance.
 Programs should contact AVMA staff to schedule a mutually agreed upon site visit time.
 Classes must be in session during the site visit evaluation.
-A self-study report for programs seeking re-accreditation is due 6 weeks prior to the site visit.
+A self-study report for programs seeking re-accreditation is due 6 weeks prior, and no earlier than 8 weeks prior, to the site visit.

-1. The program will submit copies of a self-evaluation report (Appendix G) (see also format guidelines in Appendix F) and copies of the college catalog to the site team members, and an electronic copy of the self-evaluation report to AVMA according to the deadlines outlined above for either an initial program or re-accreditation.
+1. The program will submit copies of a self-evaluation report (Appendix G) (see also format guidelines in Appendix F) and a link to the college catalog to the site team members, and an electronic copy of the self-evaluation report to AVMA according to the deadlines outlined above for either an initial program or re-accreditation.

 2. The self-evaluation report is reviewed by the AVMA for major deficiencies or any other needed clarification.
 If no major deficiency is apparent, the site visit date is finalized.

 3. An evaluation team is formed.
-The evaluation team consists of five members: a chair who is a CVTEA member or past CVTEA member who has completed their term within the previous three years, a veterinarian who should be a member of the state veterinary medical association, a veterinary technician, a public member, and an AVMA staff member.
-AVMA staff is responsible for identifying the CVTEA member and securing the state veterinarian member.
+The evaluation team consists of five members: a chair who is a CVTEA member or past CVTEA member who has completed their term within the previous three years; a veterinarian from the state preferably a member of the state veterinary medical association; a veterinary technician from the state or within the community the program serves; a public member; and an AVMA staff member.
+AVMA staff is responsible for identifying the CVTEA member and securing a state veterinarian member.
 The program director is responsible for providing the names, addresses, phone, and email information of the public member and the veterinary technician as follows:

 4. AVMA staff will write a first draft report based on the self-evaluation materials and send the draft Report of Evaluation to the evaluation team.

 5. The site visit evaluation is conducted.
-The site visit will be structured to include sites where clinical and/or technical instruction is provided.
+The site visit will be structured to include sites where primary clinical and/or technical instruction is provided.
+Video or audio recording of any portion of the site visit evaluation is prohibited.
 The evaluation team will:

 8. The site team chair will present a final draft Report of Evaluation, the program's response, if any, and site visit information to the CVTEA at the earliest possible regular meeting.
 Reports from site visits conducted less than 60 days prior to a CVTEA meeting may be deferred and considered at the next Committee meeting.
 AVMA staff will provide information about the specific dates for consideration of a particular report.

 If the Committee develops additional critical and/or major deficiencies not presented to the program in paragraph 7, then it will defer the accreditation decision, give written notice to the program of each critical and major deficiency, and provide the program with an opportunity to respond in writing.
-The program must notify the Committee of its intent to respond to these additional critical and/or major deficiencies within ten (10) business days after receipt of the final draft report of evaluation and file its response with the committee within twenty (20) business days after receipt of the final draft report of evaluation.
+The program must notify the Committee of its intent to respond to these additional critical and/or major deficiencies within 10 business days after receipt of the final draft report of evaluation and file its response with the committee within 20 business days after receipt of the final draft report of evaluation.

 After opportunities to respond in writing or appeal have passed or the processes completed, the action of the Committee is considered final and a final report of evaluation is prepared.